Astra Streaming functions

-Functions are lightweight compute processes that enable you to process each message received on a topic.
-You can apply custom logic to that message, transforming or enriching it, and then output it to a different topic.
+Functions are lightweight compute processes that you can run on each message a topic receives.
+You can apply custom logic to a message, transforming or enriching it, and then output it to a different topic.

-Functions run inside Astra Streaming and are therefore serverless.
-You write the code for your function in Java, Python, or Go, then upload the code.
-It will be automatically run for each message published to the specified input topic.
+Functions run inside Astra Streaming, which makes them serverless.
+You write the code for your function in Java, Python, or Go, and then upload the code.
+It automatically runs for each message published to the specified input topic.

 /my-python-function